-Home photography (or interior photography as some call it) focuses on shooting room scenes in your home.
+Home photography (or interior room scene photography as some call it) focuses on shooting room scenes in your home.

 You may want to do it just to show off your newly decorated pad or if you’re trying to sell your home.
 If you’ve ever bought or rented a house, then you’ll know how important the photos are to get you interested.

 We’re going to look at some brilliant tips and ideas on how you can make photos of your home look like a paradise that everyone wants to buy!

 Simply put you’ll need a camera with a manual mode to allow you to adjust the aperture, shutter speed and ISO to help you get the best exposure.
 Outside of that there’s not much else you’d require from your camera for home photography.

 Camera phones are surprisingly good interior photos as well.
 Have a look for apps that allow you manual controls and then you’ll be able to make the most of the device.

 Secondly, when it comes to lenses a simple zoom lens (covering at least 25-35mm) or short prime lens (25-35mm) will suffice for capturing detail shots in interior close-ups.
 A wide-angle lens can help you photograph an entire room all at once—especially useful if you’re in real estate photography.